Licensing procedure (Section 7 of the Atomic Energy Act)

 The licensing authority involves the public in the licensing procedures at an early stage.
 Public participation gives citizens the opportunity to voice their concerns directly in the procedure.

-The licensing authority also informs the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) within the framework of federal supervision before issuing the license and submits the draft approval with application documents and reports.
-In exercising federal supervision, the BMU obtains advice and technical support from its independent advisory comittees (ESK, SSK, RSK) and, if necessary, from independent federal experts, and, if required, issues a federal supervisory statement to the state authority.
+The licensing authority also informs the Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV) within the framework of federal supervision before issuing the license and submits the draft approval with application documents and reports.
+In exercising federal supervision, the BMUV obtains advice and technical support from its independent advisory comittees (ESK, SSK, RSK) and, if necessary, from independent federal experts, and, if required, issues a federal supervisory statement to the state authority.

 After the licensing authority has given appropriate consideration to all affected concerns, it may issue a license.